-Section 82 - Article 8 - Administrative Mechanisms - Section 8.5.5. (r) Powers of the commission is hereby amended to read as follows:
+Section 117 - Article 8 - Administrative Mechanisms.
+Section 8.5.5. (r) is hereby amended to read as follows:

 "To review all schematic building designs for special use permits or special use permit modifications, and forward comments and recommendations for consideration by the applicant at council public hearings;"